Astronomy Essentials

 Why is Venus so bright?

 Jupiter is a bright planet, and Mars is sometimes bright, too.
-But neither Jupiter nor Mars at its brightest can outshine Venus.
+But neither Jupiter nor Mars at their brightest can outshine Venus.
 Why is Venus so bright?

-Our neighboring world – orbiting one step inward from Earth around the sun – is the 3rd-brightest natural object in the sky, after the sun and moon.
-It’s currently a brilliant light in the evening sky shining at magnitude -4.1.
+Our neighboring world – orbiting one step inward from Earth around the sun – is the 3rd-brightest natural object in the sky, after the sun and the moon.
+It’s currently a brilliant light in the morning sky, shining at magnitude -4.4.
+Greatest brilliancy for Venus for this 2023 morning apparition will happen on September 19.

 As the planet next inward from Earth in orbit around the sun, Venus is relatively nearby.
 But its nearness isn’t the only reason Venus is bright.
 Consider that Mars orbits one step outward from Earth.
 And Mars waxes and wanes in brightness in our sky over about a two-year cycle.
 It’s only exceptionally bright around the time Earth passes between Mars and the sun, at the same time Mars is closest to the sun.
 The last time that happened was in 2018.
 And the next time will be in 2035.

-The albedo of Venus is close to .7, meaning it reflects about 70% of the sunlight striking it.
-When the moon is close to full in Earth’s sky, it can look a lot brighter than Venus, but the moon reflects only about 10% of the light that hits it.
-The moon’s low albedo is due to the fact that our companion world is made of dark volcanic rock.
-It appears bright to us only because of its nearness to Earth.
-It’s only about a light-second away, in contrast for several light-minutes for Venus.
+The albedo of Venus is close to 0.7, meaning it reflects about 70% of the sunlight striking it.
+When the moon is close to full in Earth’s sky, it can look a lot brighter than Venus.
+But the moon – whose surface is dark volcanic rock – reflects only about 10% of the light that hits it.
+The moon appears bright to us because it’s close to Earth.
+It’s only about a light-second away, in contrast to the several light-minutes distance of Venus.

 Venus is bright (it has a high albedo) because it’s blanketed by highly reflective clouds.
 The clouds in the atmosphere of Venus contain droplets of sulfuric acid, as well as acidic crystals suspended in a mixture of gases.
 Light bounces easily off the smooth surfaces of these spheres and crystals.
-Sunlight bouncing from these clouds is a big part of the reason that Venus is so bright.
+Sunlight bouncing from these clouds is a big part of why Venus is so bright.

-By the way, Venus isn’t the most reflective body in our solar system.
+By the way, Venus is the brightest major planet.
+But it isn’t the most reflective body in our solar system.
 That honor goes to Enceladus, a moon of Saturn.
-Its icy surface reflects some 90% of the sunlight striking it.
+The little moon’s icy surface reflects some 90% of the sunlight striking it.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!